maangulo12/starter-kit/README.md

-# get-started
+# Getting Started: Tutorial

-Get Started: Tutorial
+This is a tutorial for getting started with Flask and Angular 2.